fcdoc/doc/en/flashduty/incident_management/escalate_incidents.md

 ## FAQs

+|+| Why is notification added without a strategy for handlers?

-<details><summary>Why is there no strategic way to notify when adding handlers?</summary><p> Adding handlers and reassigning are set according to personal notification preferences by default, and you can update them on the personal settings page.
-In the future, we will support you to modify the notification method independently when dispatching.</p></details>
+    Handlers are added and reassigned by default based on individual notification preferences, which you can update on the personal settings page.
+In the future, we will support the ability for you to modify the notification method independently during reassignment.

-<details><summary>Why is there no upgrade button in my incident details?</summary><p> You can switch between different dispatch stages only if the fault is dispatched according to the dispatch policy.
-When you choose direct assignment (for example, if the individual is assigned through reassignment), the failure is not related to any assignment policy and cannot be escalated through the policy.</p></details>
+|+| Why is there no "Upgrade" button in my incident details?

+    You can only switch between different dispatch stages if the incident is assigned according to the dispatch policy.
+When you opt for direct assignment (for instance, by specifying an individual through reassignment), the incident is unrelated to any assignment policy and cannot be escalated via the policy.